 - Recognized 118 Hypertension Control Champions, serving 15 million adults across 37 states, for achieving at least 70% blood pressure control among patients served.2

-- Supported the National Association of Community Health Centers (NACHC)external icon to address undiagnosed hypertension, underutilization of cholesterol-lowering medications for those at high risk and improve blood pressure control for African Americans with diagnosed hypertension.
+- Supported the National Association of Community Health Centers (NACHC) to address undiagnosed hypertension, underutilization of cholesterol-lowering medications for those at high risk and improve blood pressure control for African Americans with diagnosed hypertension.

 Through these combined initiatives, participating health centers identified over 27,000 people with elevated blood pressures but no previous diagnosis of hypertension and within 8 months (including during the pandemic), over 3,000 of these patients were recalled, diagnosed with hypertension, and had their blood pressure attended to.

 Through the cholesterol project we have discovered systems, patient, and data drivers of statin underuse.
 Initial implementation resulted in 2,260 new prescriptions in 12 months (including during the pandemic).

 And finally, over 20,000 African Americans with uncontrolled hypertension were identified and experienced a 10-mmHg reduction in their average systolic blood pressure, which translated into hundreds of events prevented.

 Collectively, 32 health centers engaged in these efforts, serving an adult population of more than 570,000 people.
 These health centers belong to health center–controlled networks that plan to spread these interventions to 242 additional health centers with over 3,500,000 additional adults.

 Heart attacks and strokes are common, with someone in the United States suffering an event every 20 seconds.

 Million Hearts® focuses on advancing a set of priorities selected for their impact on preventing heart disease, stroke, and related conditions.
 Learn more about Million Hearts® priorities and targets.

 Current Million Hearts® work includes the following: